-In this particular scam, translations are widely used in dating sites as the scammer declares at the beginning of the conversation thread that they don’t speak English.
-So the scammer suggests you acquire the translation service they’re currently subscribed to communicate appropriately.
+In this particular scam, translations are widely used as the scammer declares from the beginning that they don’t speak English.
+So the scammer would suggest you get a translation service to communicate appropriately.

 We already know that the guy is going to end up paying the bill for the translation service.
-But the sad part is, the agency that was suggested by the Chinese scammer is not a real agency but only “the girl” or an accomplice that does the translating which the victim is paying.
+But the sad part is, the agency that was suggested by the scammer is not a real agency.
+But only “the girl” or an accomplice that does the translating which the victim is paying.

-It’s definitely baffling how a simple thing like translation could become a tactic of Chinese dating scam.
+It’s quite baffling how a simple thing like translation could become one of the most used tactics of Chinese dating scams.

 Relate article: How to Meet Chinese Girls in Beijing

 Ahh, the old and effective illness and accident scam.
 This is an example from the first Chinese dating scam mentioned.